-[Title] A Pict Song The Picts were one of the ancient peoples of Scotland, mainly from Northern and Eastern Scotland north of the Forth and Clyde.
-In the tale they are the tribesmen of Southern Scotland and what is now Northumberland, north of Hadrian’s Wall, which was built early in the second century, and at the time of Kipling’s tale (the late fourth century) marked the northern boundary of the Empire.
+[Title] A Pict Song: The Picts were one of the ancient peoples of Scotland, mainly from Northern and Eastern Scotland north of the Forth and Clyde.
+In the tale they are the tribesmen of Southern Scotland and what is now Northumberland, north of Hadrian’s Wall, which was built early in the second century A.D. and at the time of Kipling’s tale (the late fourth century) marked the northern boundary of the Empire.

 Little is known of the Picts, who are thought to have been a pre-Celtic people, apart from their

 decorated standing stones, and the remains of massive forts.
 Together with the Celtic Scots, who came from Ireland, and were dominant in the south and west, they were never in fact pacified or conquered for very long by the Romans, and for hundreds of years raided into Roman Britain.
 The name comes from the Latin chroniclers, and means “the painted people” (from picti), because they were heavily tattooed.

 In “On the Great Wall”, the previous story in Puck of Pook’s Hill, p.
 179 line 13, Allo is ‘painted blue, green, and red from his forehead to his ankles.’

 [Verse 4] We are not strong, But we know Peoples that are: The Northmen, “The Winged Hats” in the story of that name which is linked to this poem in Puck of Pook’s Hill, were formidable warriors.

 © Philip Holberton and John Radcliffe 2012 All rights reserved